redhousestudio/redhousestudio.github.io/_projects/project1610-Prehension.md

 ---

 After we created the breakthrough album [Solipsism](http://www.redhouse.nl/projects/joep-beving-solipsism/) Joep and I decided to start working on the many new songs and idea's.
 Molding every detail of every moment in every track to perfection and make them all fit together as a whole.
 The feel, the intention, the tempi.
 The loudness and softness.
 And most importantly: the beautiful piano stories that Joep created.<br />
-Before we started recording I asked Joep to tune the piano down to 432 Hz (normally 440 Hz) for reasons that can only be experienced and it became the default for all Joep's music.<br />
+Before we started recording I suggested to Joep to tune the piano to 432 Hz (normally 440 Hz) for reasons that can only be experienced and it became the default for everything we do.<br />
-It was a typical RedHouse production approach where I coach the pre-production, guide the recording of all performances and mix in my studio.
-And I was there in the mastering studio to make sure our vision was translated for the large audience that Joep's music had found.
+It was a typical full-on RedHouse production where I coach the pre-production, guide the recordings of all performances and mix in my studio.
+And I was there in the mastering studio of [Darcy Proper](http://www.wisseloord.nl/mastering/) to make sure it was ready for the large audience that Joep's music had found.

 After the recordings Joep signed with the legendary [Deutsche Grammophon](http://www.deutschegrammophon.com/en/cat/4797151?).
 Bam.